CXWorks/rug/example/readme.md

 **Please ensure the crate can be built after this step**

+**For code coverage, please save a copy of crate at this step and jump to step 8**

 ## 6. Apply fuzzing driver transformation

 Run [apply_driver.py](./apply_driver.py), the expected result should be like [humantime](./humantime/):